 A number of shaped characteristics are provided.
 An inverse definite minimum time (IDMT) characteristic is selected from IEC and ANSI curves using 51N-n Char.
 A time multiplier is applied to the characteristic curves using the 51N-n Time Mult setting.
-Alternatively, a definite time lag delay (DTL) can be chosen using 51N-n Char.
+Alternatively, a definite time lag delay (DTL) can be chosen using 51N-n

+Char.
 When definite time lag (DTL) is selected the time multiplier is not applied and the 51N-n Delay (DTL) setting is used instead.

-The 51N-n Reset setting can apply a definite time delayed reset, or when configured as an ANSI characteristic an ANSI (DECAYING) reset.
-If ANSI (DECAYING) reset is selected for an IEC characteristic, the reset will be instantaneous.
-The reset mode is significant where the characteristic has reset before issuing a trip output - see 'Applications Guide'.
+The 51-n Reset setting can apply a definite time delayed reset, or when the operation is configured as an IEC or ANSI or user characteristic if the reset is selected as IEC/ANSI (DECAYING) reset the associated reset curve will be used.
+The reset mode is significant where the characteristic has reset before issuing a trip output - see 'Applications Guide'